georgewpark/Accessibility-Demo/readme.md

 ## Playwright

-Playwright is used to perform automated accessibility testing using Axe Core.
+Playwright is used to perform automated accessibility testing with the Axe Core API.

 From the root directory, begin the accessibility audit by running `npm run test` from the terminal.